aDotInTheVoid/boxcars/docs/interim_report.md

 #### Ownership & Borrowing can't save you from everything

 However, one area where Rust's type system doesn't do anything to help you is avoiding deadlocks.
-One can trivially perform one by aquireing two mutex's in different orders:
+One can trivially perform one by acquiring two mutex's in different orders:

 ```Rust
 use std::sync::Mutex;